linode/manager/CONTRIBUTING.md

 4. Make your changes, commit them, then push them to your fork.
 5. Open a pull request against `develop`.

-For your code to be merged, two reviews from Cloud Manager team members are required.
+Two reviews from members of the Cloud Manager team are required before merge.
 After approval, all pull requests are squash merged.